FAQ & GENERAL INFORMATION

 - What holsters are compatible with the Vanta 9?

 Any holster that is compatible with a standard 1911 that has a shrouded dust cover should work fine with the Vanta 9.
-Both RDR Gear and Tier 1 Concealed make out of the box compatible Vanta 9 holsters.
+The best holster we've used is the Vanta 9 specific holster through TXC holsters, available here - https://txcholsters.com/products/ovrt-holster .
+Tier 1 Concealed, and Red Hill Tactical also sell holsters that are compatible (but not developed for) the V9.

 - Do you offer Cerakote services?